andraugust/andraugust.github.io/notebook/airbus.md

 <h2><center>Kaggle Ship Detection Challenge</center></h2>
 <center><img src="../airbus/banner.png"></center>
 <br />
-The Kaggle Ship Detection Challenge sponsored by Airbus provides satellite images of the ocean with ground-truth masks indicating the locations of ships in each image.
+The Kaggle Ship Detection Challenge sponsored by Airbus provides satellite images of the ocean with ground-truth masks indicating the locations of ships.
 The objective is to accurately localizes ships in a set of testing images.
-This post is my solution journal.

 ## Data Exploration
 Getting the data: